+Preparedness

-- Preparedness - Review and update this annex. - \circ Identify private contractors and procurement procedures that may be needed in the event of an emergency. - Participate in any exercises, as appropriate. - $\circ~$ Develop and maintain a list of possible resources that could be requested in an emergency. - Maintain a list of personnel (at least one primary and one back up individual) that can be called to the EOC, as needed. - Develop procedures to document costs for any potential reimbursement. - Response - When requested by the EOC Manager, immediately respond to EOC. - Activate the necessary equipment to address the emergency. - Prioritize debris removal. - Assist in assessing the degree of damage of facilities. - Inspect buildings for structural damage. - Post appropriate barricades and signage to close structurally unsafe facilities. - Recovery - Prioritize and implement the restoration of critical facilities and services, including but not limited to: electricity, potable water, sanitary sewer, storm water systems, and heating/air conditioning. - Coordinate assistance as needed by the IC, EOC Manager, or EOC Policy Group, as appropriate.
+- o Review and update this annex. - o Participate in any exercises, as appropriate. - Develop and maintain a list of possible resources that could be requested in an emergency. - Maintain a list of personnel (at least one primary and one back up individual) that can be called to the EOC, as needed. - o Develop procedures to document costs for any potential reimbursement.

+• Response

+- o When requested by the EOC Manager, immediately respond to EOC. - Coordinate, if necessary, a Joint Information Center (JIC) with partner agencies in emergency response. - \circ $\;$ Coordinate emergency information for public release through EOC Manager.

+Recovery

-• Ensure that ESF 3 team members or their agencies maintain appropriate records of costs incurred during the event.
+- Coordinate assistance as needed by the IC, EOC Manager, or EOC Policy Group, as appropriate. - Ensure that ESF 15 team members or their agencies maintain appropriate records of costs incurred during the event.

-Responsibilities
+Responsibilities: